 The safest way for your baby to sleep

 Protecting the safety and health of your baby, ensuring that he or she feels well and has no shortage of anything is a fundamental, even elementary, need of parents.
-But despite all the precautions, there are healthy babies every year who suddenly and unexpectedly die in their sleep.
-Sudden infant death is called this phenomenon and is unfortunately still the cause of most deaths in Germany in the first year of life.
+But despite all the precautions, there are healthy babies every year who die in their sleep.
+Sudden infant death is called this phenomenon and causes most deaths in Germany in the first year of life.

 But there is also good news: Sudden infant death is becoming less frequent.
-In the last twelve years, deaths have fallen by two thirds.
+In the last twelve years, deaths have fallen by two-thirds.
 Instead of 15 in 1990, only five out of 10,000 infants died in 2002.
-Researchers are increasingly recognising and warning against more and more risk factors.
-Most of the suddenly deceased babies slept in prone position, often under blankets that were too warm and raised above their heads.
+Researchers recognise and warn against more risk factors.
+Most of the deceased babies slept in a prone position, often under blankets that were too warm and raised above their heads.
 The indoor climate was also often too hot or too humid.
 Mortality was also higher in smoky indoor air.

-Why all this increases the risk of sudden infant death cannot yet be explained conclusively.
-On the one hand, doctors say that the prone position causes blood vessels to buckle, disrupting the blood supply to the brain.
-Oxygen deficiency eventually leads to respiratory arrest.
-On the other hand, doctors have also found that emergency breathing did not work for the infants affected.
-There are certain nerve cells in the brain which, in cases of acute oxygen deficiency, order the lungs to take a few quick and deep breaths.
+Why all this increases the risk of sudden infant death cannot yet be explained.
+On the one hand, doctors say the prone position causes blood vessels to buckle, disrupting the blood supply to the brain.
+Oxygen deficiency leads to respiratory arrest.
+Doctors have also found that emergency breathing did not work for the infants affected.
+There are certain nerve cells in the brain which, in cases of acute oxygen deficiency, order the lungs to take a few quicks and deep breaths.
 If infants do not have this ability, they may die because they may have buried their nose in the fur of their pet.

-But even though medicine and science are still puzzling about the obvious causes, it is agreed that the following recommendations help to make the baby's sleep safer:
+But even though medicine and science are still puzzling about the obvious causes, the following recommendations help to make the baby's sleep safer:

 1. the correct sleeping position is the supine position

 Babies cannot choose their posture themselves in the first five to six months.
-During this time, they are not yet able to raise and hold their heads independently.
-For this reason, put your baby on his back to sleep from the first day of life.
+During this time, they cannot raise and hold their heads.
+Put your baby on his back to sleep from the first day of life.
 As long as the baby is awake, it can and should also lie on the stomach to strengthen the neck and back muscles.
 But it should sleep in the supine position.
-And like the prone position during sleep, the lateral position should be completely avoided.
+And like the prone position during sleep, it should avoid the lateral position.